Reading the australian federal version.Choose your state →

 What is this right?

-Every product sold in Australia comes with automatic consumer guarantees under the Australian Consumer Law (ACL).
-These guarantees apply regardless of any manufacturer’s warranty or store policy:
+Every product sold in Australia comes with automatic consumer guarantees under the ACL.
+They run alongside any manufacturer's warranty and they cannot be contracted out of:

-• Acceptable quality (s 54): Goods must be safe, durable, free from defects, and look acceptable.
-The standard is what a reasonable consumer would expect for the price and description.
+• Acceptable quality (s 54): the goods must be safe, durable, free from defects, and reasonable in appearance — judged against what a reasonable consumer would expect for the price.

-• Match description (s 56): Products must match any description given by the seller, on packaging, or in advertising.
+• Match description (s 56): the product must match any description given by the seller, on packaging, or in advertising.

-• Match sample or demo (s 57): If you bought the product based on a sample or demonstration model, the product must match it.
+• Match sample or demo (s 57): if you bought based on a sample or demonstration model, the actual product must match.

-• Repairs and spare parts (s 58): Manufacturers must provide repair facilities and spare parts for a reasonable time after purchase, unless they told you otherwise before the sale.
+• Repairs and spare parts (s 58): manufacturers must keep repair facilities and spare parts available for a reasonable time, unless they explicitly disclosed otherwise before sale.

 When does it apply?